 Protection Level Password Level Required Description To Read To Modify 15 None None Unprotected.
 No password is required to read or modify the file.
-5 None Volume or Directory Modify protected.
+5 None Volume Directory Modify protected.
 No password is required to read the file.
 A volume or directory password is required to modify the file.
-0 Volume or Directory Volume or Directory Maximum protection.
+0 Volume Directory Volume Directory Read and modify protected.
 A volume or directory password is required to read or modify the file.
-7 None Volume, Directory, or File Modify password.
+7 None Volume Directory File Modify password.
 No password is required to read the file.
-A volume, directory, or file password is required to modify the file.
-3 Volume, Directory, or File Volume, Directory, or File Access password.
+A volume,directory, or file password is required to modify the file.
+3 Volume Directory File Volume Directory File Access password.
 A volume, directory, or file password is required to read or modify the file.
-1 Volume, Directory, or File Volume or Directory Read password.
-The file can be read with a volume, directory, or file password, but a volume or directory password is required to modify it.
-23 None Volume or File Nondirectory modify password.
+1 Volume Directory File Volume Directory Read password.
+The file can be read with a volume, direc- tory, or file password, but a volume or directory password is required to modify it.
+23 None Volume File Nondirectory modify password.
 No password is required to read the file, but a volume or file password is required to modify it.
-19 Volume, Directory, or File Volume or File Nondirectory access password.
-The file can be read with a volume, directory, or file password, but a volume or file password is required to modify it.
-51 Volume or File Volume or File Nondirectory password.
-A volume or file password is required to read or modify the file.